mattslaven/mattslaven.github.io/index.md

 # My beliefs
-I believe that supportive schools are the foundation for the strength of our community.
+Supportive schools are the foundation for the strength of our community.
+By helping to guide our students on their developmental journey, we build our community brick by brick.

+The responsibility of the board of education is to advise the superintendent on community attitudes.
+We do not manage day-to-day operations of a school district; we ensure the system is well managed by professional administrators.

+I appreciate your input and feedback.
+As one of five members of the board, I look forward to the opportunity to do my part to help us work together.

 # My background
 I moved to Brimfield in 1974.
 My father taught at Field High School and my mother taught at Suffield Elemtary School.